-Ibuka in the Swahili language means "to rise, to emerge".
+Ibuka in Swahili means "to rise, to emerge"

 Ibuka was launched to address these issues, firstly by building a studio theatre to provide a physical space in Arusha dedicated to dance, secondly, by starting a scholarship training program for Tanzanian youth to become professional dancers, and thirdly, by creating innovative afro-contemporary dance works and performing locally, nationally and internationally.

 We are helping young people rise above socio-economic barriers through dance to reach their potentiel as dancers, choreographers, teachers, artistic directors & as people!

 Our mission is to educate & employ disadvantaged youth with a focus on empowering girls & young women in Tanzania.

 We believe that giving these young people an opportunity to rise above socio-economic barriers by developing their talent by accessing education and jobs in the field of dance is the reason they are so dedicated, motivated and inspired.
 Our mandate is to promote meaningful cultural expression and social engagement by becoming a leading centre for dance training, creation and performance in East Africa.
 We know dance to be a transformational medium that moves people toward positive personal and social change.